Connect with us

 Your diet essentials for a Bikini Body

-Your body must lose energy in order to lose fat.
+So your body must lose energy in order to lose fat.
 Weight training and a high protein diet will ensure that your body burns fat stores instead of muscle mass.
 The body must be in an energy deficit in order to lose energy.
 That means your energy intake must be less than your energy expenditure.
 One method for creating an energy deficit is to track your energy intake by weighing and logging everything you consume, estimating your energy expenditure, and then eating less than that.

 This is not necessary for most beginners, so if the previous sentence made your heart sink, don’t worry.
 You can achieve a great physique without counting calories by eating a healthier, more satiating diet.
 These are the most important diet principles to follow for a simple, sustainable, and successful diet.